techscapades/i2c_eeprom_string_rw/README.md

    1. updateEEPROM function to prevent unnecessary writes
    2. Input and Output String instead of Char directly
    3. AutoUpdate bool for update confirmation
+   4. length of data to be read isnt required anymore BUT you need to avoid using "|" character when saving strings because its used as a terminating flag for automatic reading

    ####LIMITATIONS####
    CURRENT IMPLEMENTATION CAN ONLY WRITE UP TO 12 CHARACTER LONG STRINGS

+   If you want to save numbers etc.. use String(your_number) and pass it into updateEEPROM.
+Use (mystring).toInt() or toDouble etc.. to convert the string back into your original data type